 To add registry support to an installation some changes in the installat=

 both marks this dll not only to be put into the in=

-stallation jar file but also to be put into the uninstaller jar=
+stallation jar file but also to be put into the uninstaller jar file.
+This =

 The variables will be defined from the entries

-<appversion> in the <info> element of the insta=
+<appversion> in the <info> element of the installation defi=